imrenagi/go-payment/README.md

 $ go run example/server/server.go
 ```

-> :heavy_exclamation_mark: If you want to accept payment callback from the payment gateway, consider to use [ngrok.io](https://ngrok.io) to expose your localhost to the internet and update the callback base URL in payment gateway dashboard accordingly.
+> :heavy_exclamation_mark: If you want to accept payment callback from the payment gateway on your local computer for development purpose, consider to use [ngrok.io](https://ngrok.io) to expose your localhost to the internet and update the callback base URL in payment gateway dashboard and `SERVER_BASE_URL` accordingly.

 ## Contributing